VaishnavcveeZ/graphql_with_go/readme.md

 ## Usage
 The GraphQL API supports the following operations:

-- Get all books: Sends a GET request to /graphql with a query to retrieve all books.
+- Get all books: Sends a POST request to /graphql with a query to retrieve all books.

-- Get a book by ID: Sends a GET request to /graphql with a query to retrieve a specific book by its ID.
+- Get a book by ID: Sends a POST request to /graphql with a query to retrieve a specific book by its ID.

 - Create a new book: Sends a POST request to /graphql with a mutation to create a new book.